 How Do Jellyfish Sting?

-Most stings will reside within 24 (painful) hours if left alone.
+Most stings will subside within 24 hours if left alone.
 Jellyfish venom is extremely painful.
 Personal genetics, the type of jellyfish, and a few situational factors will determine how severe your reaction is.
 Some jellyfish have a more mild sting, while others are life-threatening.
-For example, the Portuguese Man-of-War and the Nettle jellyfish and are less harmful to encounter compared to the almost perilous Australian Box jellyfish.
+For example, the Portuguese Man-of-War and the Nettle jellyfish and are less harmful to encounter compared to the perilous Australian Box jellyfish.
 Lifeguards administer morphine and anti-venom to the victims of Australian Box jellyfish stings.

-How to address the sting:
+How to Address the Sting:

 - PEE ON THE STING!!